chaplinjs/chaplin/docs/disposal.md

 Event handling creates references between objects.
 If a view listens for model changes, then that model has a reference to a view method in its internal `_callbacks` list.
 View methods are often bound to the view instance using `Function.prototype.bind`, `_.bind()`, CoffeeScript’s fat arrow `=>` or alike.
 When a `change` handler is bound to the view, the view will remain in memory even if it was already detached from the DOM.
 The garbage collector can’t free its memory because of this reference.

-In Caplin, before a new controller takes over and the user interface changes, the `@dispose` method of the current controller is invoked:
+In Chaplin, before a new controller takes over and the user interface changes, the `@dispose` method of the current controller is invoked:

 * The controller calls `@dispose` on its models/collections and then removes its references to them.
 * On disposal, each model clears all of its attributes and disposes all associated views.